 Of course we also had to put duct tape all around the edges of the inner entry hole, for stability and to help keep the entry hole secure and dry.
 Good thing we started with nearly a full roll of duct tape, because we sure used a lot of it on this project.

-In the next installment, we will cover how this process went, with pictures for most steps.
+In the next installment, we will cover how this process went.
 Be sure to click through to each part and get the whole story!
 It’s starting to look like our plan will actually work.
 Will it?
 Here’s a link to Part Ten.